Gstreamer

 end-usage=1 cpu-used=8 lag-in-frames=0 ! video/x-vp9,profile='(string)0' ! \

-rtpvp9pay pt=100 ssrc=2 ! whipsink name=whip \
+rtpvp9pay pt=100 ssrc=2 ! \

 whip-endpoint=$DOLBYIO_WHIP_ENDPOINT?codec=vp9

-How-to Broadcast a RTSP Video Source
+How-to broadcast a RTSP video source

-This example demonstrates using a RTSP source:
+This example demonstrates using a RTSP source such as with an IP camera while

-! application/x-rtp,media=video,encoding-name=H264 ! rtph264depay ! \
+application/x-rtp,media=video,encoding-name=H264 ! \

 whip-endpoint=$DOLBYIO_WHIP_ENDPOINT

-Simple WHIP Client
+Simple WHIP client

 The Simple WHIP client is an open-source implementation of a WHIP client that can be useful for testing.
 It requires a build of the C libraries including GStreamer.